klardotsh/klar.sh/www/src/index.md

 response times are generally measured in days to weeks, please be patient, but I will get back to you.

-Broadly speaking, I'm not currently accepting contract work, through the end of 2022, though I have plans in the works to that end in the new year.
+I am currently "mostly" not accepting contract work, but if you think it's *really* something I should take a look at, email me and we'll figure something out.
+Timelines won't be super quick, I can promise that much.

 ## After you're done here...